Skip to Content

 Though it might not be a good idea to use sand to tumble rocks, it might be a good idea to use it as a pre-grit media.
 You can use sand to partly clean rocks or rocks that have been sitting outside for a while and gathered organic mung.

-This tumbling process shouldn’t exceed more than a couple of hours though.
+However, this tumbling process shouldn’t exceed a couple of hours.

-For example, a 4-5Tbsp of sifted beach sand or bulk quartz sand, which is usually available at craft stores, can help you take the sharp edges off of your stones but do not leave it for long as it would round off and break down quickly with most rocks.
+For example, 4 4-5Tbsp of sifted beach sand or bulk quartz sand, which is usually available at craft stores, can help you take the sharp edges off of your stones, but do not leave it for long as it would round off and break down quickly with most rocks.

-Using sand with water, or even just water will do some degree of rounding.
-However, it is a far cry from what you would achieve from a 60/90 silicon carbide.
+Using sand with water, or even just water, will do some degree of rounding.
+However, it is far from what you would achieve from a 60/90 silicon carbide.

 TIP: Do you know the beaches can be full of amazing and beautiful gemstones?
-Yes, you can find there more than just the sand.
+Yes, you can find more than just the sand there.
 Check out which gemstones come from the ocean here:

 FAQs about Tumbling Rocks with Sand